Ron Nicol Plays

 (Stagescripts Ltd.)

-A Sherlock Holmes adventure in one act based on Sir Arthur Conan Doyle’s short story “The Illustrious Client”.
-When the unscrupulous Baron Gruner persuades impressionable heiress Violet de Merville to marry him, Lady Hilda Damery approaches Sherlock Holmes for help.
-With the assistance of Mary Watson, underworld contact Annie Johnson and the Baron’s discarded mistress Kitty Winter, Holmes comes up trumps.
+A Sherlock Holmes adventure based on Sir Arthur Conan Doyle’s short story “The Illustrious Client”.
+When unscrupulous Baron Gruner persuades impressionable heiress Violet de Merville to marry him, Lady Hilda Damery approaches Sherlock Holmes for help.
+With the assistance of Mary Watson, underworld contact Annie Johnson and the Baron’s mistress Kitty Winter, Holmes comes up trumps.
 Despite being assaulted and left for dead, he steals Gruner’s diary of conquests and prevents the Baron adding to his collection of betrayed women, while Kitty takes her own drastic revenge.

 THE MAZARIN STONE